Helping millions of people navigate the world of technology.

 Step 3: Scroll down and click on JavaScript.

-Step 4: Ensure that you select the option for ‘Sites can use JavaScript’ to enable JavaScript.
+Step 4: Ensure that you select Sites can use JavaScript to enable JavaScript.
 Also, ensure you haven’t added any exceptions to the Customized Behaviors list.

-Step 1: Type ‘about:config’ in the URL bar and hit enter.
+Step 1: Type about:config in the URL bar and hit Enter.

-Step 2: Select ‘Accept the Risk and Continue’.
+Step 2: Select Accept the Risk and Continue.

-3. Disable Extensions
+Fix 3: Disable Extensions

-Step 1: Open Chrome, click on the extensions icon on the toolbar and select Manage Extensions.
+Step 1: Open Chrome, click on the extensions icon on the toolbar, and select Manage Extensions.

 Step 2: You will now see a list of installed extensions.
 Turn off the toggle to disable an extension and check if it solves the issue.
 Repeat this for all the installed extensions.

-Disable Extensions in Mozilla Firefox
+On Mozilla Firefox

 Step 1: Click on the hamburger-shaped menu on the toolbar.
+Select Add-ons and Themes.

-5. Reset the Browser
+Fix 4: Reset the Browser

 Step 1: Open Chrome and click on the three dots icon in the toolbar.
 Select Settings.

-Step 2: Now select ‘Reset and Clean up’ in the left pane.
+Step 2: Now, select Reset and Clean up in the left pane.

-Step 3: Select ‘Restore settings to their original defaults’.
+Step 3: Select Restore settings to their original defaults.

 Step 4: Now, click on Reset settings to reset all settings on Chrome.

-Step 2: Click on Windows Security.
+Step 2: Click on Refresh Firefox to confirm the action.

-Step 1: Open Control Panel and select ‘Network and Internet’.
+Step 1: Open the Control Panel and select Network and Internet.

-Step 2: Open ‘Network and Sharing Center’.
+Step 2: Open Network and Sharing Center.

 Step 3: Select your network.